awsdocs/amazon-eks-user-guide/doc_source/choosing-instance-type.md

 Not all instance types are available in all AWS Regions\.

 **Whether you're using security groups for Pods**
 If you're using security groups for Pods, only specific instance types are supported\.
-For more information, see [Tutorial: Security groups for Pods](security-groups-for-pods.md)\.
+For more information, see [Security groups for Pods](security-groups-for-pods.md)\.

 ## Amazon EKS recommended maximum Pods for each Amazon EC2 instance type<a name="determine-max-pods"></a>